michelf/php-markdown/Readme.md

 composer require michelf/php-markdown
 ```

-and the package will be installed into your `./vendor` directory.
+and the package will be installed into your `./vendor` directory and available for use. *Make sure to `require` Composer's `vendor/autoload.php` to enable autoloading throughout your project.*

 Usage
 -----

-This library package is meant to be used with class autoloading. *This is taken care of automatically if you installed via Composer.* For autoloading
+This library package is meant to be used with class autoloading.
+For autoloading
 to work, your project needs have setup a PSR-0-compatible autoloader.
 See the
 included Readme.php file for a minimal autoloader setup.
 (If you cannot use
 autoloading, see below.)